bioinformatics-ua/imageclef-toolkit/caption/imageclef-aae/README.md

 > Implementations of generative adversarial networks with an auto-encoding process.

 This code reproduces an unsupervised representation learning approach for the ImageCLEF 2018 concept detection challenge.
-It was designed to support training on an arbitrary set of images, and contains three :
+It was designed to support training on an arbitrary set of images, and contains three kinds of GANs:

-- Flipped-Adversarial Autoencoder
+- Flipped-Adversarial Autoencoder (FAAE)
-- Adversarial Autoencoder
+- Adversarial Autoencoder (AAE)
-- A plain Generative Adversarial Network
+- A plain Generative Adversarial Network (GAN)

 ## Requirements